 - 1. Remove valve core and completely deflate tire. - 2.
 Pull the bead loosener shoe away from the machine and roll the tire into position against the bumper pads.
 Position the tire with the valve stem in the 3 o'clock position (in direct line with the bead loosener shoe).
 Reposition the bead loosener positioning pin for wheels over 10 inches wide.
-Always loosen the bead on the narrow/mounting side of the wheel first (Figures 4 and 20).
+Always loosen the bead on the narrow/mounting side of the wheel first (Figures 4 and 21).

-Figure 20 - Position Tire for Bead Loosening
+Figure 21 - Position Tire for Bead Loosening and Place Positioning Pin in Proper Location for Wide Wheels

-AC: Wheels with an asymmetrical hump have a larger "ledge" type hump around the wheel except at the valve hole making them more difficult to mount and demount (Figure 21).
+AD: Wheels with an asymmetrical hump have a larger "ledge" type hump around the wheel except at the valve hole making them more difficult to mount and demount (Figure 22).